WOMBWELL THESPIANS AMATEUR DRAMATIC SOCIETY

 The Playhouse Theatre opened in 1973 and the first play was “Spring and Port Wine.”
 The Thespians look on the theatre as “home” and consider themselves lucky to have their own premises.

 In 1976 the Society celebrated its Golden Jubilee by presenting the J.B.
 Priestley comedy, “When We Are Married.”
 Several members who belonged to the Thespians in the early years were in the cast.
 They were Bessie Charlesworth, Walter Young, Jack Guest and Bill Grant, who produced the play.
 Sadly, these stalwarts are no longer with us.

 Work was carried out in 1984 to install inside toilets and a tea/coffee bar area situated between the foyer and the auditorium.
 To provide the necessary space 60 seats were lost but the work improved facilities for our audiences.

 More recently the windows have been replaced, the electrical system improved to meet modern regulations and a hearing loop installed.
 Like the Forth Bridge, it is an ongoing task maintaining such an old building and work continues as funds and manpower permit.

 Over the past few years, the Thespians have welcomed two other theatre companies who regularly present at least two productions each year in The Playhouse.
 These are “The Break-a-Leg” Theatre Company and the Wombwell “Real Music Centre Theatre Company”.
 These groups add a diversity to the range of theatrical experience available in Wombwell.

-The Thespians look forward to seeing our regular audiences and welcoming new theatregoers to our next production.
-We hope to continue keeping theatre alive in Wombwell for many years to come and look forward to celebrating our Centenary in 2026!
+Until the advent of the Covid Pandemic in March 2020 the “Thesps” had an unbroken record of producing 2/3 (and occasionally 4!) plays every year.
+But now The Thespians look forward to seeing our regular audiences and welcoming new theatregoers to our future productions and hope to continue keeping theatre alive in Wombwell for many years to come and look forward to celebrating our Centenary in 2026!